TomerBitonn/tomerbitonn/README.md

 ## 🧠 About Me
 - 🎓 Computer Science student at HIT
 - 💻 Full stack experience with both frontend and backend technologies
-- 🕹️ Built a fully functional 2D game using Python and Pygame
-- 🌐 Developed and deployed a professional business website using Flask & AWS
-- 📚 Completed courses on Bash scripting and Git + GitHub fundamentals
 - 🛠️ Passionate about DevOps tools and automation
 - 💬 Constantly learning and exploring new things